-Peel and Slice the Sweet Potatoes – Peel the sweet potatoes one by one.
+- Peel and Slice the Sweet Potatoes – Peel the sweet potatoes one by one.
 Take care to slice each potato into very thin rounds, to create a delicate texture after baking.
 Just like your classic scalloped potatoes recipe!

-- Arrange and Coat – After slicing each sweet potato, arrange the slices in a pretty pattern in the baking dish.
+- Arrange and Coat – After thinly slicing each sweet potato, arrange the slices in a pretty pattern in the baking dish.
 The pattern you choose is entirely up to you.
-Pour a little of the melted garlic herb butter and cream mixture over each potato, before slicing the next one, to slow oxidation.
+Pour a little of the melted garlic herb butter and cream mixture over each thin sweet potato slice, before slicing the next one, to slow oxidation.

-Get The Complete Garlic Butter Scalloped Sweet Potatoes Recipe At The Bottom Of This Post!
+Get The Complete Garlic Butter Scalloped Sweet Potatoes Recipe + VIDEO At The Bottom Of This Post!

-Can this recipe be made with other varieties of potatoes?
+Can this scalloped potato recipe be made with other varieties of potatoes?

 Absolutely.
 Feel free to use white or purple sweet potatoes, as well as russets and new potatoes in this recipe.
-Cooking instructions will stay the same.
+Cooking instructions for your scalloped potatoes will stay the same.

 Is this Garlic Butter Scalloped Sweet Potatoes recipe gluten free?

 Is this recipe low carb or ketogenic?

 No. Sweet potatoes are starchy, therefore they do contain ample carbs.
-However, if you remove the cornstarch and use arrowroot powder instead, this recipe is grain-free.
+However, if you remove the cornstarch and use arrowroot powder instead, this scalloped sweet potato recipe is grain-free.